Wind Wolves Preserve: History

-The San Emigdio region has been inhabited for thousands of years.
-Both the Chumash and Yokuts used the canyons and hills for settlement, travel, and cultural activities.
-In the 1820s, El Camino Viejo, the original inland route between San Francisco and Los Angeles, passed through the area.
+Chumash, Yokuts, and Kitanemuk peoples lived in the area.
+In the 1820s, El Camino Viejo, the original inland route between San Francisco and Los Angeles, passed through the region.
 In 1842, the land was included in the Mexican land grant of Rancho San Emidio, later associated with figures such as John C. Frémont.
 From the mid-19th century through the 1990s, the property was operated as a cattle ranch.

-In 1996, The Wildlands Conservancy acquired the 93,000-acre property and opened it to the public as Wind Wolves Preserve, the largest nonprofit nature preserve on the West Coast at the time.
+In 1996, The Wildlands Conservancy acquired the property and opened it to the public as Wind Wolves Preserve.
 The name "Wind Wolves" refers to the visual effect of tall grasses bending and parting in gusts of wind, resembling unseen animals running across the slopes.
-Cattle grazing continues under management agreements on portions of the land.
+Livestock grazing continues on some portions of the preserve as part of land management practices.

-Lightning ignited a fire in the Pleito Hills in 2011, damaging populations of the endangered Bakersfield cactus.
-Restoration efforts included replanting cactus at the burned site and establishing new populations.
-In 2021, the Wolf Fire burned 685 acres of grassland but was quickly contained through ground and air response.
+The 2011 Knob Fire, ignited by lightning in the Pleito Hills, killed an estimated 11% of the local population of the endangered Bakersfield cactus.
+Restoration efforts included propagation of cactus pads and establishment of new populations on the preserve.

-Later in 2021, a conservation easement was placed on 14631 acre of the preserve, monitored by the California Rangeland Trust.
-About 3,500 cattle graze on these lands under the easement.
+In 2021, a conservation easement was placed on 14631 acre of the preserve, monitored by the California Rangeland Trust.
+The easement formalized ongoing seasonal cattle grazing on these lands, with 3,500 head of cattle.